krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 modeling decision.
 But once these are defined, much of the machinery of the presence calculus can be applied without regard to the semantics of the specific element-boundaries involved.

+Just as important as modeling time, is the explicit modeling of timescales.
+In software development the effects of presence often manifest across boundaries and across timescales.

+We will see how the machinery of the presence calculus enables us to reason precisely and _deterministically_ about presence at different timescales.

 Semantics are, of course, crucial in _interpreting_ the inferences one draws
 using the machinery of the calculus.